salmonwatersheds/fish_distribution_and_abundance_model_CCIRA/README.md

 # CCIRA project

-Generate fish distribution and abundance models for PSF/CCIRA within provided study area, in support of salmon restoration work by Heiltsuk, Kitasoo Xai’xais, and Nuxalk, and Wuikinuxv Nations.
+Coordinated by the Pacific Salmon Foundation in support of salmon restoration work by Heiltsuk, Kitasoo Xai’xais, Nuxalk, and Wuikinuxv Nations, these scripts adopt fish distribution / abundance models developed for the Haida Gwaii by [Gowgaia (2009)](https://salmonwatersheds.ca/document/lib_465/) to the CCIRA study area using current tools, methods and data.

 ## Method